Marketcircle/AXElements/docs/Searching.markdown

 describing UI elements.

-Search works by looking at the child elements of the current element, and possibily at the grandchildren, and so on and so forth in a breadth first search through the UI hierarchy rooted at the current node.
+Search works by looking at the child elements of the current element, and possibly at the grandchildren, and so on and so forth in a breadth first search through the UI hierarchy rooted at the current node.